 Graduate students in geography receive financial assistance from a variety of sources.
 The majority of these involve a work commitment, most commonly as a Teaching Assistant (TA).
 Many students find opportunities in other units at the University of Washington, and many succeed in securing funds from such outside agencies as the National Science Foundation.
 Tuition fees are waived for students with Teaching Assistant positions, most Research Assistant positions and other forms of on-campus employment, and many outside funding opportunities.
+The Department of Geography also employs hourly academic student employees.
 The information on this page is not all-encompassing, but is meant to be a starting point for helping you find graduate school funding.

 Teaching Assistantships (TA)